NerdScurvy/CarryOnLib/README.md

 - Use inventory conversion and attribute tree utilities
 - Register carryable block behaviors

 Note: `CarryOnConfig`, `CarryCodes`, and related configuration types live in the [CarryOn mod](https://github.com/Nerdscurvy/CarryOn) itself, not in CarryOnLib.
+CarryOnLib provides `CarryConstants` as a small subset of codes for modder use.

 ## License